 A favorite quote of mine that is often misquoted as Buddha’s is “Holding onto anger is like drinking poison and expecting the other person to die.”
 Beautifully said but wrongly quoted.
-Sometimes it is easier said that done, a sudden surge in anger will become a life time of regrets.
+Sometimes it is easier said than done, a sudden surge in anger will become a lifetime of regrets.

 The first to apologize is the bravest.
 The first to forgive is the strongest, and the first to forget is the happiest.

 Forgive and forget.
 It may not change the past but it gives the future a chance.

 The stupid neither forgive nor forget; the naive forgive and forget; the wise forgive but do not forget.

 Forgiving someone is easy, but being able to trust them again is a totally different story.